markelstringfellow/rawtopian-bliss-website/README.md

 # Rawtopian Bliss Website

-A vibrant, modern website for Rawtopian Bliss - promoting 80% raw vegan cuisine with a bold, sensual approach to healthy living.
+A vibrant, modern website for Rawtopian Bliss - promoting raw vegan cuisine with bold taste, phenomenal texture and mouth watering delight in every bite.
+Would you like it raw?

 ## Features